kmbordin/kmbordin.github.io/aboutme.md

 title: "Who am I?"
 ---

-I am Kauane Maiara Bordin, a Brazilian ecologist with a passion for uncovering the structure and dynamics of forest ecosystems.
+I am Kauane Maiara Bordin (she/her), a Brazilian ecologist with a passion for uncovering the structure and dynamics of forest ecosystems.
 I hold a Ph.D. in [Ecology](https://www.ufrgs.br/ppgecologia/) obtained at the Federal University of Rio Grande do Sul ([UFRGS](http://www.ufrgs.br/ufrgs/inicial)), where I also completed my Master's degree.
 My journey into the natural world began with a Bachelor's in Biological Sciences from Universidade Comunitária da Região de Chapecó, both institutions rooted in the Brazilian Atlantic Forest in Southern Brazil, a region known for its rich biodiversity.

 Currently, I am a research fellow at UFRGS's Department of Ecology.
 My expertise spans Community Ecology, Functional Ecology, and Quantitative Ecology, with a strong focus on analyzing complex ecological data using R programming.